NalsrA7/slack-bot/README.txt

 coming up next:
 Next improvements.
 Use the oldest/latest arguments in the conversations.history function in the bot.py script.
 This will prevent too many messages from being returned.

+UPDATE:
+I have added a new argument to the bot.py script.
+Now will only return messages within the date range provided in the 'daterange.py' file.